-- 1. Remove the two screws holding the Leg Ash Box front cover (located on either side).
-Remove the cover - Remove the knock-out on the left side at the top of the opening.
-3. - Install the Ash Dump mechanism, following the instructions. - 5.
+- Remove the two screws holding the Leg Ash Box front cover (located on either side).
+Remove the cover - Remove the Knock-out in the top left corner of the opening - 3.
+Install the Ash Dump mechanism, following the instructions. - 4.
 Install the new Ash Pan into the Leg Ash Box.